CraftedInc/Appcrafted_Unity_Plugin/README.md

 ## How to use this plugin?
 (C# example)

+#### Step 0 - extract the files
+Extract the files into a new folder inside your /Assets folder in your Unity project.
+To keep things clean, we suggest naming this folder **Appcrafted**.

 #### Step 1 - using Appcrafted namespace:
 First make sure you are using the Appcrafted namespace at the top of your script (where "using UnityEngine" and "using System.Collections" usually are).